MariaCoc/Urchin_phenotypic_plasticity/README.md

 - **A_lixula_model_visualization.Rmd**, **P_lividus_model_visualization.Rmd**, and **S_purpuratus_model_visualization.Rmd** contain visualization of the predictions of best models for the three species, juxtaposed with the original data.

-- The six PDF documents represent 'knitted' versions of the R Markdown (Rmd) files listed above for which the code has been run.
+- The directory [pdfs](pdfs/) contains the six PDF documents represent 'knitted' versions of the R Markdown (Rmd) files listed above for which the code has been run.

 - The three .rds data files in [releases/download/v1.0.0/](releases/download/v1.0.0/) represent the model objects for the three species which are visualized in the *_model_visualization.Rmd files and described in the research article.